GovernorFancyPants/desolaterunner/_drafts/_posts/race-reports/2017-09-08-race-report-swedish-alpine-ultra-2017.md

 It has never felt this "easy", steady pace, perfect conditions etc

-Felt great to set a new pr, course record, FKT and to cross the finish line together with my brother.
+No sub10 this year either, but I get closer every year.
+It's good to have something to come back for.
+But I will tell you it felt truly great to set a new PR, course record, FKT and to cross the finish line together with my brother.
+That's something that doesn't happen to often in once life.